Your Virtual Green Tea House

 Ministry of Health and Welfare Food Sanitation Division.
 Food safety is a particularly delicate issue in Japan, which imports 60 percent of its food supply.
 How strict and good are Japanese food safety practices?
 Citing the Food and Drug Administration, the US House of reprersentatives report described Japan’s model as the most realistic one for protecting American consumers.
 “The Japanese system of regulating Chinese food imports appears to offer better control than that currently used by F.D.A.,” it concluded.

-USFDA/CFIA/EFSA Certifications - Health and safety issues for imported goods, particularly from China have been in the news.
 We take these measures to insure your health and safety:

 All Tea products conform to the rigorous standards of one or more of the following agencies.